Mojo in the Morning

 Mojo in the Morning is a long-running American morning radio talk show that runs weekdays from 6am–11am, with a warm-up show running from 5am-6am Eastern Time.
 The show first launched on February 21, 2000, on Channel 955 in Detroit.
 It can also be heard on 104.5 WSNX-FM in Grand Rapids, Michigan and WVKS 92.5 KISS FM in Toledo, Ohio.
 It is also streamed on the iHeartRadio app via the streams of all three stations.

-Mojo in the Morning is currently hosted by Mojo, Shannon and Kev.
+Mojo in the Morning is currently hosted by Mojo, Shannon, Kev and Anna.
 It is under contract to iHeartMedia through 2025.
 In 2020, the radio show earned the distinction of being the longest-running FM morning program in Michigan history.
 The show actively supports various charities and has launched two local charities: the "Breaking & Entering Christmas Wish" (where they show up on the recipient's doorstep with clothing, food, toys and Christmas trees) and "Time Team" (where they encourage listeners to donate their time for various community service projects).
 The show also donated proceeds from sales made for CDs of their "Phone Scam" segments.
 Since 2018, Mojo in the Morning has also published an on-demand daily podcast which has consistently ranked among the Top 100 most popular podcasts on the iHeartRadio network.

 In 2023 and 2024 Mojo was the Most listened-to morning show podcast network in Michigan.
 20 Million Mojo Network downloads in 2024 375K downloads per WEEK to the Mojo Podcast Network.
 8 million total hours listened to the Mojo In The Morning's podcast in 2024.
 In 2025 Mojo was awarded with the honor of being inducted into the National Radio Hall Of Fame.